Great advice for the ethical shopper

 We might not think of bees' welfare when we buy honey, in the way we might think of hens' welfare when we buy a box of eggs.
 But bee-keeping practices lie on a spectrum between industrial-scale bee-keeping and bee conservation.

-Ethical Consumer suggests that regular honey consumption can contribute to declining honey bee populations, especially if sourced from a business driven by profit.
+Ethical Consumer suggests that regular removal of honey from hives can contribute to declining honey bee populations, especially if the honey comes from a business driven by profit.

 And even an organic approach to honey production — which involves sustainable agricultural practice and better animal welfare — often fails to put bee welfare before human desires.
 Growing movements such as ‘natural' and 'balanced bee-keeping’ promotes a bee-centred approach to hive management.
 This emphasises bee welfare, and encourages the natural behaviour of bees.
 Honey is only taken when plentiful and appropriate.